romebell/SEI1019/javascript/js-arrays.md

 Iterating over arrays is very common.

-## Self Exercise
+## Pair Exercise: Finding Averages

-Use a for loop to iterate over an array.
+With your pair, use a for loop to iterate over an array.
 Calculate the average value of all numbers in the array.
 Consider how your code would operate on empty arrays, arrays with one value, arrays with two values, and arrays of any length.
+Test your code on each of the following arrays:

 ```javascript
 const a1 = [];